 Bath Sink, Shower & Accessories

-The sinks (Figure 11-3) in the bathroom and the bedroom are a solid, continuous surface.
+The sink(Figure 11-3) in the bathroom is a solid, continuous surface.
 When cleaning this surface, use care to prevent scratching or marring it.
 The typical bathroom accessories include a towel bar and a tissue holder.